torvalds/linux/Documentation/networking/arcnet-hardware.rst

      |_____|       |_____|       |_____|

 There are also hubs for the TP topology.
-There is nothing difficult involved in using them; you just connect a TP chain to a hub on any end or even at both.
+There is analthing difficult involved in using them; you just connect a TP chain to a hub on any end or even at both.
 This way you can create almost any network configuration.
 The maximum of 11 hubs between any two computers on the net applies here as